View Entire Calendar | Submit Your Event

 Zoning Officer finds your application in conformance, the application will then

 proceed to the Building Department for code review.
 As you can see, even though

-the "Short Forms" are just a summary of the most often needed sections of the Ordinance,
+the "Combo Form" are just a summary of the most often needed sections of the Ordinance,

 the scope of the regulations are extensive.
 However, the Zoning Officer must confirm

 conformance with the applicable regulations prior to completing his review.

 Incomplete applicants will be notified of the deficiencies, which prolongs the review

 process.
 Therefore, it is important for the applicant to address all applicable